yashbhaskar/yashbhaskar/README.md

 ---

-## 🚀 Implementation for ROS Beginners
+## 🚀 Implementation for ROS2 Beginners

 If you are exploring **Robotics, Autonomous Navigation, ROS2, Nav2, and Behavior Trees**, I’ve compiled a set of **hands-on repositories** that can significantly accelerate your learning journey.